Deshx/EasyVatApp/FIREBASE_SETUP.md

 2. `invoices` - Stores invoice data (will be created as needed)
    - Document ID: Auto-generated
    - Fields will include userId to link to the user who created it

+3. `companies` - Stores company information for invoices
+   - Document ID: Auto-generated
+   - Fields:
+     - name: string
+     - address: string
+     - vatNumber: string
+     - userId: string (links to the user who created it)
+     - createdAt: timestamp